jaydenwindle/decode2017/CONTRIBUTING.md

  2. **Create a PR as soon as you have code ready.** The existence of the PR shows that work is being done on the issue and also provides all contributors and viewers with status updates regarding the issue - rather than each contributor having to subscribe to separate branches and forks.
-The PR template includes a section on PR status - use it to signify whether or not your PR needs to be pulled yet.
-Keep that section up-to-date as you work.
+There are labels to indicate whether the status of a PR - use them to signify whether or not your PR needs to be merged yet.
+Keep these up-to-date as you work.
  3. **Follow the style guides.** For different code changes, there are different style guides that we try to stick to.
 To see a complete list, checkout the section [Style Guides](#style-guides).
  4. **Internal use: never merge your own PR.** This really only applies to official collaborators of